-There sometimes might be a lot of confusion that why the baby is so cranky.
+There might be a lot of confusion about why the baby is so cranky.
 Here are the symptoms you need to look for to know for sure that your baby is teething:

 1. Irritability: Your child might be irritable, and might be too clingy.
 You might find him or her crying uncontrollably.
 This can be a sign of teething as the child might have a lot of irritation in the gums.

 2. Gnawing or wanting to chew on everything: Normally kids put everything in their mouth to explore the world around them.
-But while teething this becomes excessive and then they feel like chewing on everything they get, especially the hard stuff.
-Just make sure whatever they put in the mouth is always clean.
+But while teething this becomes excessive, they feel like chewing on everything they get, especially the hard stuff.
+Just make sure whatever they put in their mouth is always clean.

 3. Excessive Drooling: Excessive drooling is one of the symptoms of teething.
 Just make sure to keep the baby’s face dry by wiping immediately, and yes, you might need some extra bibs!

 4. Reduced Appetite: Your child might suddenly start eating less.
-So, do not force feed your baby.
+So, do not force-feed your baby.
 Just keep offering food and let the child decide the quantity.
-The breastfeeding child might get too clingy and ask for feed more frequently.
+The breastfeeding child might get too clingy and ask for feeding more frequently.
 Here the mom will have to be a little more patient.